 - A maintenance task was added to the FileNet P8 Connector.
 This task retrieves the annotations and performs the XIT updates in an atomic and threadsafe manner.
 It deletes the annotations when the update has been completed successfully.

 By default, the ICCMailSearchUpdateAnnotation is added, if necessary, to the P8 object store automatically when the P8 Connector runs.
 The installation of this class requires administrative privileges on the P8 object store that is in use; if the P8 Connector user that is configured does not have the appropriate permissions, the installation of the annotation class fails and the P8 tasks cannot completely archive the email until the user manually installs the new component.
-The user must run the AFUComplianceInstaller.exe tool, which can be found under the ctms folder in the Content Collector installation directory, on a command line with administrative privileges against the P8 object store that Content Collector is configured with.
+The user must run the AFUComplianceInstaller.exe tool if using IBM Content Collector V2.2 Fix Pack 2 or the ICCComplianceInstaller.exe tool if using IBM Content Collector V3.0.
+The tools can be found under the ctms folder in the Content Collector installation directory and must be run on a command line with administrative privileges against the P8 object store that Content Collector is configured with.
 For example:

 AFUComplianceInstaller.exe -username P8Administrator -password password -connection http://server:port/wsi/FNCEWS40MTOM/ -domain P8Domain -objectstore P8OS -datamodel email -version 2 -classpath "<icc_installation_root>\ctms"